tingjun-yang/challenge/README.md

 To get started, first simulate a long price series using your model, then use `data_loader.py` to compute the variances $\sigma^2(z)$ for each window and output the `dataset.parquet` file.
 The benchmark file has around 3 million rows, so you want a long simulation.

 Next, use `score_submission.py` to read your `dataset.parquet` (must match format: ticker, date, T, z, sigma).
-This will bin the values of $z$ in range from -0.6 to 0.6, and compute the average variance per bin.
+This will bin the values of $z$ in the range from -0.6 to 0.6, and compute the average variance per bin.
 It also computes the R² of your binned averages to the q-variance curve $\sigma^2(z) = \sigma_0^2 + (z-z_0)^2/2$.

-The threshold for the challenge is R² ≥ 0.995 with no more than three free parameters (note the agreement of the parabola with data is 0.998).
+The threshold for the challenge is R² ≥ 0.995 with no more than three free parameters.
 The price-change distribution in $z$ should also be time-invariant, so the model should be independent of period length $T$.

 To make your entry official: